 WAUPACA COUNTY FAIR - JUNIOR FAIR PREMIUM BOOK

-The Junior Fair Premium Book will be reviewed on an annual basis and any changes will be posted by April 1 of each year on the fair book posted on our web site at: waupacacountyfair.com.
+The Junior Fair Premium Book will be reviewed on an annual basis and will be available online by April 1 on our web site at: waupacacountyfair.com.
+Changes to the fair book will be highlighted for one year.

 INDEX